vifon/deer/README.md

 **Can you add colors?**

-Unfortunetelly, no. It's a limitation of the underlying `zle` (zsh line editor) and I cannot do much about it.
+Unfortunately, no. It's a limitation of the underlying `zle` (zsh line editor) and I cannot do much about it.

 RELATED PROJECTS